cloudscale-ch/terraform-provider-cloudscale/docs/data-sources/volume.md

 * `name` - (Optional) The Name of the volume.
 * `zone_slug` - (Optional) The slug of the zone in which the new volume will be created.
 Options include `lpg1` and `rma1`.
 * `type` - (Optional) For SSD/NVMe volumes "ssd" (default); or "bulk" for our HDD cluster with NVMe caching.
+* `size_gb` - (Optional) The volume size in GB.
+Valid values are multiples of 1 for type "ssd" and multiples of 100 for type "bulk".
+* `tags` - (Optional) Tags allow you to assign custom metadata to resources.
+Tags are always strings (both keys and values).

 ## Attributes Reference